Last Updated on September 9, 2020 by Anisa

 - Amazon Prime (read about the benefits of Prime membership).Kindle Unlimited is a convenient option for those that read a lot.
 (Get a free 30-day trial here).

 Those that prefer audiobooks might enjoy a subscription to Audible (Get a free trial here).
 The Libby App also offers audiobooks to borrow.

 Travel blogs are also an invaluable source of wanderlust.
 It’s an easy way to learn about destinations and attractions that you might not have heard about before.
+With the stunning pictures, it’s like you’re traveling without leaving home.
 Some of my favorite travel blogs are:

 - Independent Travel Cats – Jessica and Lawrence provide lots of detailed information along with gorgeous photos.
 It’s a great source to plan your trips or get inspiration for new places to go.

 - Adventurous Kate – While Kate writes about solo travel around the world, I find it is also very informative for those of us that travel with others.
 She is also unapologetically honest, sharing both the positive and negative sides of travel.

 - A Lady in London – In spite of the name, Julie’s blog covers a lot more than just London.
 She knows about many places around the globe.
 Her photos are always pretty and inspirational.
 She also recently started a youtube channel.